Skip to content

 As one of the five most populous states in the US, hopefully this forward-thinking New York law will pave the way for other states to examine their AED laws and make necessary updates to protect more people in more communities.
 Clearly then, New York’s commitment to expand the use of AEDs in health clubs across the State, not just by trained employees but also by members and guests who witness an emergency, will save lives.

-How Avive Can Help
+How Avive AED Can Help Make Gyms Safer

 Avive offers many solutions designed to make AED management as simple as possible: our REALConnect Platform offers daily remote monitoring of AEDs, realtime notifications, and remote software updates, so whether you manage one AED or 100 AEDs, you have access to the health of your entire fleet simply by logging in.
 We are here to help your business comply and make sense of new laws as they come into effect!